 Attend a Speed Meeting

-The goal of the event is to showcase to faculty the breadth and depth of MSU Extension programs currently provided within the state.
+A primary objective of the speed meeting is to expose university researchers to the breadth and depth of Extension health-related programs.